arghyarp/ahk-scripts/README.md

-# windows-scripts
+# ahk-scripts
-Some of my windows scripts and how i remap/automate certain things
+Some of my autohotkey scripts and how i remap/automate certain things